-- 1. Analyze aesthetic elements that shape understanding and response. - 2.
-Understand how intellectual, cultural, and historical frameworks inform works of aesthetic expression. - 3.
+- 1. Analyze aesthetic elements that shape understanding and response. - Understand how intellectual, cultural, and historical frameworks inform works of aesthetic expression. - 3.
 Make informed interpretations and aesthetic judgments. - 4.
 Develop a framework for response that is both personal and critical. - 5.
 Acquire self-awareness about how they aesthetically relate to the world. - 6.
-Participate in informed discussions of scientific issues. - Use scientific methods to gather and analyze data and test hypotheses in a laboratory setting. - Distinguish between findings based upon empirical evidence from those that are not. - Explain how scientific ideas are developed or modified over time based on evidence. - 10.
+Participate in informed discussions of scientific issues. - 7.
+Use scientific methods to gather and analyze data and test hypotheses in a laboratory setting. - 8.
+Distinguish between findings based upon empirical evidence from those that are not. - Explain how scientific ideas are developed or modified over time based on evidence. - 10.
 Use the language of science to explain scientific principles within the context of a specific scientific discipline. - 11.
 Use the language of science to explore and understand how humanity relates to the natural world. - 12.
-Compare and contrast the answers to major faith questions posed by various religious and philosophical traditions, texts, and belief systems. - 13.
-Critically address one's own religious stance and articulate its roots in the theological traditions, texts, and/or belief systems. - 14.
+Compare and contrast the answers to major faith questions posed by various religious and philosophical traditions, texts, and belief systems. - Critically address one's own religious stance and articulate its roots in the theological traditions, texts, and/or belief systems. - 14.
 Compare and contrast the major questions and thinkers that form the basis of philosophical traditions.

 - 15. Apply critical reasoning methods to questions of reality, knowledge, God, morality and society. - 16.
 Analyze historical, cultural, social and/or economic institutions and representations which define and reflect human behavior. - Communicate understanding of various theories that explain social and human behavior and development. - 18.
-Explain their cultural assumptions as well as those from various multicultural perspectives. - Articulate how human behavior and social institutions are defined by their relationship to each other.
+Explain their cultural assumptions as well as those from various multicultural perspectives. - 19.
+Articulate how human behavior and social institutions are defined by their relationship to each other.

-- LIBA 350 or 350H must be taken as part of the below categories - 6-12 credit hours from The Human Condition (History, Economics, Sociology, Psychology, Humanities, Political Science or Liberal Arts - 6-12 credit hours from Aesthetic Appreciation (Art, Music, Humanities, Theatre, Speech, English Literature, Communications, Liberal Arts) - 6-12 credit hours from Faith and Reason (Theology, Philosophy, Mathematical Reasoning, or Liberal Arts) - 6-12 credit hours from The Natural World (Chemistry, Biology, Physical Science, Physics) - A total of 24 upper division hours must be earned in this major.
-No more than 12 hours from any of the four categories can be applied toward the upper division requirement. - Courses taken as part of the skill building component of the General Education Core (i.e., composition and quantitative reasoning requirements) may not be counted toward the hours required for the major.
+- LIBA 350 or 350H must be taken as part of the below categories - 6-12 credit hours from The Human Condition (History, Economics, Sociology, Psychology, Humanities, Political Science or Liberal Arts - 6-12 credit hours from Aesthetic Appreciation (Art, Music, Humanities, Theatre, Speech, English Literature, Communications, Liberal Arts) - 6-12 credit hours from Faith and Reason (Theology, Philosophy, Mathematical Reasoning, or Liberal Arts) - 6-12 credit hours from The Natural World (Chemistry, Biology, Physical Science, Physics) - A total of 24 upper division hours must be earned in this major. - Courses taken as part of the skill building component of the General Education Core (i.e., composition and quantitative reasoning requirements) may not be counted toward the hours required for the major.